BankSinatra/Wordle/README.md

 ---

 The Wordle clone app plays just like the traditional wordle.
-It even has a score and  Except there are a couple of features
+It even has a score and sharing features like the original game.
+There are a series of new features in this version

 ### 1. The previous letters tab